jmsmoorehead/music/Installing-overtone.md

 $ lein deps
 ```

-Dependencies will be obtained automatically on the first build.

 ### Downloading SuperCollider (for external servers only)

 Head over to the [SuperCollider download site](http://supercollider.sourceforge.net/downloads/) and download and install the version appropriate for your operating system.